mirage/mirage-www/tmpl/wiki/xen-suspend.md

 #### Walkthrough

-To explain the process of suspend and resume in Mirage Xen guests, we will walk though the various operations in sequence.
+To explain the process of suspend and resume in MirageOS Xen guests, we will walk though the various operations in sequence.

 #### Suspend